Home How it works Tutors Subjects Insights FAQ Check French Availability

 Every French Specification.

-Whether your child is on Cambridge, Edexcel or IB — at IGCSE, A-Level or Diploma — we match them with a teacher who knows that exact specification and what each paper component demands.
+Whether your child is on Cambridge, Edexcel or IB — at IGCSE, A-Level or Diploma — we match them with a teacher who knows that exact specification and assessment structure.

 • Directed writing and summary technique